Thorn forest: North America

+A relatively small band of thorn forest also exists in Central America around the Motagua Valley in Guatemala.

 South America

-In South America, the thorn forest is sometimes called Caatinga, and consists primarily of small, thorny trees that shed their leaves seasonally.
+In South America, the thorn forest is called Caatinga in northeastern Brazil, and consists primarily of small, thorny trees that shed their leaves seasonally.
 Trees typically do not exceed 10 m in height, usually averaging between 7 and 8 m tall.

 Caatinga is considered a xeric shrubland and thorn forest, but contains the ecoregion Caatinga Enclaves moist forests that is considered Tropical and subtropical dry broadleaf forests.

+There is also the Gran Chaco, which is a low-lying semi-arid thorn forest towards the south-central region of this continent spanning southeastern Bolivia, northwestern Paraguay, and northern Argentina.